LeDoesCS/Data-Driven-Carry/README.md

 **Conclusion:**
-Based on the permutation test, we fail reject the null hypothesis that the model's precision is roughly the same across both groups.
-This suggests that, in terms of precision, our final model does not appear to perform significantly worse for one group compared to the other.
+Based on the permutation test, we **fail reject the null hypothesis** that the model's precision is roughly the same across both groups.
+This suggests that, in terms of precision, **our final model does not appear to perform significantly worse for one group compared to the other**.
 While our model is not perfect, these findings provide a basis for further investigation and refinement, ensuring that the model's performance is equitable across different match contexts.